carlosdemoura/carlin/README.md

 # carlin

 `carlin` is meant to introduce some nice macros to the LaTeX environment.
-It's worth highlighting the probabilistic macros, that automate the process of writing (conditional) probabilities, expectations, variances, etc. They might seem like overkill, but we strongly belive in a more syntactic LaTeX language (whatever that means).
+It's worth highlighting the probabilistic macros, that automate the process of writing (conditional) probabilities, expectations, variances, etc. They might seem like overkill, but we strongly believe in a more syntactic LaTeX language (whatever that means).

 Besides that, the probability functions automate the process of writing `\left` & `\rigth` when there are large inputs - and even `\middle` when we have conditional statements.
-By the way, the condition of these statements is an optional argument that comes after the mandatory one, which favour readability.
+By the way, the condition of these statements is an optional argument that comes after the mandatory one, which favors readability.

 A draft of documentation is available.
 The name of the package is a tribute to [Carl Friedrich Gauss](https://pt.wikipedia.org/wiki/Carl_Friedrich_Gauss), the prince of statisticians.